 As a rule of thumb, expect 50MB to be the standard requirement per player, mod, and plug-in (separately).
 For example, if you are going to have ten players and ten plugins, and ten mods, you will need at minimum 1.5GB of RAM.

 What Does it Cost to Host a Modded Minecraft Server?

 To run a modded Minecraft server, you will need to have enough RAM accessible.
 Many server hosting sites do not list out their pricing plans according to the number of mods that can be hosted.

 In that instance, you will need to figure out how many mods you have, and then make calculations based on this (50MB per player, mod and/or plug.
 Add it up).

-So let's say that you do not want to rent out a Minecraft server, and you prefer to create one.
-In that case, some technical know-how and equipment is necessary.
+So let's say you do not want to rent out a Minecraft server, and you prefer to create one.
+In that case, some technical know-how and equipment are necessary.

 Your computer system is going to need at least:

-- DDoS Prevention (to keep your players protected against cybercriminals and hackers: if you don’t have a top-tier VPN, maybe you should).
+- DDoS Prevention (to keep your players protected against cybercriminals and hackers)

-- 8Ghz CPU (a duo-core processor is recommended as a minimum, and a high-performance CPU gives you better performance)
+- 8Ghz CPU (a duo-core processor is recommended as a minimum, and a high-performance CPU)

 - 6GB RAM (the minimum advised for running the game and server simultaneously)